Welcome to our Robotic Surgery program at Wiregrass Surgical.

 When you think about a robot performing surgery, do you picture a scene from a science-fiction movie?
 Let’s talk about this, because robotic surgery is certainly scientific, but definitely not fiction.

-All four of our general surgeons are trained to use the da Vinci robotic surgical system, the most advanced minimally invasive operative platform out there.
+All three of our general surgeons are trained to use the da Vinci robotic surgical system, the most advanced minimally invasive operative platform out there.
 In fact, we were the first hospital in the Southeast to add a second robot but even more impressive, our facility is the first of 159 Community Health Systems hospitals in the nation to add a third da Vinci robot in the operating room.
 This is big news for several reasons.
 With greater access to this incredible technology, patient wait times decrease while patient satisfaction and superior clinical outcomes are sure to increase.

 The da Vinci surgical system uses state-of-the-art robotic, computer and optical technologies to assist our surgeons during your operation.
 Your surgeon will sit beside you at a computer console, using hand controls to manipulate surgical tools attached to the robot.
 However, the robot is not automated.
 The surgeon is in complete control, making all decisions and movements throughout the surgery.
 The imagery the surgeon sees is three-dimensional, high-definition and magnified — offering superior vision and precision.
 Unlike traditional laparoscopic instrumentation, da Vinci instruments are equipped with mechanical “wrists” that bend and rotate even better than a human wrist, enabling your surgeon to make tiny, precise movements to perform your procedure.
 Robotic technology also eliminates tremor, or unsteady hands, which allows for even greater accuracy.